bclarke-nes/KIND-shiny-intro/src/text_sections/shiny intro_session 01.md

 (MILESTONE 06)

+## Exercise

+1. Please start a new Shiny (use the snippet!)
+2. using mtcars or whatever data you fancy, please make:
+    1. a numeric summary of something
+    2. a graphical summary of something
+    3. a tabular summary of something
+3. see if you can recall how to add these to your shiny
+    1. `🤷Output()` in the UI
+    2. `render🤷()` in the server

+## User input

-This is all very static.
++ this is all very static.
 Let's try to add some interactivity...

-## User input

-There are many ways to collect user input in Shiny.
-We'll start with something simple to allow our user to choose an org.
-We'll need to add three things:
++ there are many ways to collect user input in Shiny
++ let's allow users to choose an org
++ we'll need to add three things:

+. . .

 + a vector of orgs for the user to choose from
 + `radioButtons()` function in the `ui()`
 + an update to the `server()` to capture the chosen org

-#### orgs
+## orgs
 Add the vector in the head of your `app.R`:

 ```{r}